josiest/songwriting/songs/Spanaway/lyrics.md

 In Spanaway, I'll count my days
 Until the sun goes down

+### Verse II

+Now I'm sitting in the passenger seat
+Of my mother's car
+And silence is the soundtrack of
+The road we've seen so far

+And we haven't really spoken in
+A year or maybe more
+But now we drive to Spanaway
+Two hundred miles far

 ### Pre-Chorus II

-Now that I'm sitting in
-The passenger seat of my mother's car
-As we drive to a city
-That's two hundred miles far
+~I speak my mind, for I
+~Know it will come up eventually
 We discuss how I dress
-Differently these days, for I know
+Differently These days, for I know

 Her religion tells her
-To see me in shame
+To see me in shame, but she says
-But she says

-I may not understand,
+I may not understand, but I'll
-But I'll love you any way
+Love you any way you present
-You present

 ### Chorus II